Inside the Vanderbilt mansions and their unbelievable family secrets

 Marble House, Newport, Rhode Island

-Several years before their headline-grabbing divorce, William K and Alva appointed Richard Morris Hunt to design a sumptuous summer retreat, the first of the so-called Newport “cottages”.
 Finished in 1892, Marble House was unrivalled in splendour for a house in the US (until the completion of Biltmore, of course) and played an instrumental role in establishing Newport as the number one holiday destination for America's moneyed elite.

-Marble House: birthday gift
+Marble House: a birthday gift

 Marble House: decadent interiors

-Wonderfully decadent, the interiors were designed by Jules Allard and Sons, and dazzle with copious gilding, breathtaking 18th-century ceiling paintings, friezes by Giuseppe Moretti, exquisite Louis XIV furniture and wall-to-wall marble.
-The dining room for example features pink Numidian marble and a replica of the fireplace in Versailles' Salon d'Hercule.
+Wonderfully decadent, the interiors were designed by Jules Allard and Sons and dazzle with copious gilding, breathtaking 18th-century ceiling paintings, friezes by Giuseppe Moretti, exquisite Louis XIV furniture and wall-to-wall marble.

 Marble House: Louis XIV excess

 Like many of the spaces in the mansion, the grand salon, which served as a ballroom and principal reception room, is Louis XIV in style.
-It positively wows with carved wood and gilt wall panels inspired by those in the Louvre's Galerie D'Apollon, as well as an 18th-century ceiling painting with a surround based on the Queen's Bedroom at Versailles.
+It wows with carved wood and gilt wall panels inspired by those in the Louvre's Galerie D'Apollon, as well as an 18th-century ceiling painting with a surround based on the Queen's Bedroom at Versailles.

 Marble House: historical styles

-In contrast, the library is Rococo-inspired, while the Gothic room with its intricately carved ceiling and stained glass windows is purely Gothic Revival.
+In contrast, the library is Rococo-inspired, while the Gothic room with its intricately carved ceiling and stained-glass windows is purely Gothic Revival.
 It was designed to showcase Alva's collection of medieval and Renaissance treasures.
-Following her divorce from Vanderbilt and remarriage to Oliver Belmont in 1896, Alva moved to Belcourt, Belmont's mansion nearby, but returned to Marble House after her second husband's death in 1908.

 Marble House: tea house

-That same year, Alva commissioned the Chinese Tea House, which emulates 12th-century Song dynasty temples.
-A tireless campaigner for women's voting rights, she regularly held suffragette meetings there.
 The socialite-turned-activist vacated the property in 1919 and it was bought in 1932 by stockbroker Frederick H Prince, who sold it in 1963 to the local preservation society, which has saved the manse for posterity.

-Triple Palace, New York, New York
+Triple Palace, New York City, New York

-Around the time the Petit Chateau was undergoing construction, William K's father William Henry Vanderbilt was building his very own statement mansion across the street at 640–642 Fifth Avenue.
-Completed in 1882, the imposing residence consisted of a single-family south section together with a two-family unit to the north, and was dubbed the “Triple Palace” by the press.
+Around the time the Petit Château was undergoing construction, William K's father William Henry Vanderbilt was building his very own statement mansion across the street at 640-642 Fifth Avenue.

 Triple Palace: prestigious architects

-Triple Palace: brownstone facade
+Triple Palace: brownstone façade

-The original plan called for the facade to be clad in white marble, but William H ended up settling for Connecticut brownstone, which could be put down to his ailing health – the project would have taken considerably longer to complete using marble and William H presumably wanted to see it finished before his time was up.
-He moved into number 640, while two of his daughters and their husbands set up residence at 642.
+The original plan called for the façade to be clad in white marble, but William H ended up settling for Connecticut brownstone, which could be put down to his ailing health – the project would have taken considerably longer to complete using marble and William H presumably wanted to see it finished before his time was up.

 Triple Palace: art gallery

 Number 640 boasted 58 rooms and a stunning multi-level picture gallery, which housed William H's art collection consisting of 207 prized works by the likes of Delacroix, Turner and Millais.
-Other rooms of note included the elegant library, Japanese-themed parlour, elaborate dining room and capacious drawing room.

 Triple Palace: drawing room

-Measuring 25 by 31 feet, it featured mother-of-pearl inlay red velvet-covered walls and a ceiling mural by Pierre-Victor Galland, one of the leading decorative painters of the time.
 While ornate, number 642 was considerably less lavish.
-That said, critics slammed the interiors of the Triple Palace for being painfully overwrought, while deriding the underwhelming brownstone exterior.
+That said, critics slammed the interiors of the Triple Palace for being painfully overwrought and derided the underwhelming brownstone exterior.

 Triple Palace: twist of fate

-Following William H's death in 1885, number 640 passed to various members of the family and was later rented by industrialist Henry Clay Frick.
-William H's daughter, Emily Vanderbilt Sloane, sold the northern section in 1926 and it was bulldozed the following year, while in a rather cruel twist of fate, the art collection was offloaded at a loss and the southern section was eventually bought by the rival Astor clan, who had it demolished in 1947 to make way for a skyscraper.
+William H's daughter, Emily Vanderbilt Sloane, sold the northern section in 1926 and it was bulldozed the following year.
+In a cruel twist of fate, the art collection was offloaded at a loss and the southern section was eventually bought by the rival Astor clan, who had it demolished in 1947 to make way for a skyscraper.

-Not to be outdone by his father William H and younger brother William K, Cornelius Vanderbilt II, the favourite grandson of the patriarch of the clan, commissioned a showstopping Châteauesque mansion of his own on the northwest corner of Fifth Avenue and West 57th Street that would end up becoming the Big Apple's largest and grandest ever home.
+Not to be outdone by his father William H and younger brother William K, Cornelius Vanderbilt II, the favourite grandson of the patriarch of the clan, commissioned a showstopping château-style mansion of his own on the northwest corner of Fifth Avenue and West 57th Street.
+It would end up becoming the Big Apple's largest and grandest ever home.

 Cornelius Vanderbilt II House: fierce competition

-Spurred on by his wife Alice, who reportedly wanted to go all out and “dwarf” her sister-in-law Alva's Petit Chateau, the pampered scion put the $5 million (£4.1m) he inherited from his grandfather in 1877 to good use, buying up and demolishing three brownstones on the corner the following year to make way for the gracious residence.
+Spurred on by his wife Alice, who reportedly wanted to go all out and "dwarf" her sister-in-law Alva's Petit Château, the pampered scion put the $5 million he inherited from his grandfather in 1877 to good use – that's around $150 million (£120m) in modern money.

 Cornelius Vanderbilt II House: fine craftsmanship

-Cornelius called on Beaux-Arts architect George B. Post to design the townhouse and hired the finest artisans money could buy to decorate the interiors.
 Just as keen as her sister-in-law to elevate the Vanderbilts' lowly social status, Alice even went as far as to invent a coat of arms for the family, which was carved in stone in the entryway.

 Cornelius Vanderbilt II House: 1890s expansion

-The red brick and limestone townhouse was completed in 1883 and certainly had the wow factor, but by the start of the 1890s, it was being surpassed by other robber baron manses on Fifth Avenue.
-Horrified that his home was being eclipsed, Cornelius re-hired Post and roped in Richard Morris Hunt to expand the property, splashing the modern-day equivalent of $92 million (£76.2m) on the project.
+Horrified that his home was being eclipsed, Cornelius re-hired Post and roped in Richard Morris Hunt to expand the property, splashing the modern-day equivalent of $92 million (£74m) on the project.
 Hundreds of workers grafted night and day to finish it.

 Cornelius Vanderbilt II House: regal interiors